-The Club meets on Wednesdays at 7:30pm September through June at St. Augustine's Church Hall, Richmond Road, Cambridge CB4 3PS.
+The Club meets on Wednesdays at 7:30pm September through May at St. Augustine's Church Hall, 101 Richmond Road, Cambridge CB4 3PS.

-Members wishing to play in leagues or any other graded matches must also belong to the English Chess Federation, which costs about £13 - £25 (different levels) for the annual season starting in September, to cover grading.
+Members wishing to play in leagues or other rated matches must also belong to the English Chess Federation, which costs about £18 - £27 (different levels) for the annual season starting in September, to cover grading fees.

 An informal annual "Town vs Gown" rapidplay contest (30 minutes per player) is held usually in April, mainly against Cambridge University students who quite enjoy thrashing us.
 Other fun events cater for handicaps and some bizarre experimental variants of chess.